-- Children in common to the two parents - Children that the law requires to be supported by both parents
+- · Children in common to both parents - · Children that the law requires to be supported by both parents

 Usually, parents are required to support their child until that child reaches the age of 18.
 However, parents are required to continue support for an 18 year old unmarried child while the child is still attending high school full time.
 Some children may become "emancipated" before they turn 18.
 Emancipated means that they are legally adults and parents are no longer required to support them.
-A child is emancipated if he or she gets married, is in active military service, or gets a court order of emancipation.
+A child is emancipated if they get married, are in active military service, or get a court order of emancipation.